CenturySturgeon/ExpenseTracker/README.md

 - **Formula Injection Prevention**: By validating that imported data contains no formulas before bringing it into the Master Sheet, you prevent malicious users from injecting scripts via Telegram messages that could exfiltrate private data.
 - **Least Privilege Principle**: The bot operates with the minimum permissions necessary to function, delegating security enforcement to Google's native permission model rather than relying solely on code-level checks.

+**NOTE**: I haven't created the rest of the sheets, but they can be created from the Single Sheet Config one I shared in the beginning of this file.

 ## Usage

 ### Logging an Expense